Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 > Explain the difference between `page` and `widget`.

 A `page` is a very high-level widget that stands for the web-page (or screen) and combines all the UI units together.
 Neither the `high-level widgets` nor `low-level widgets` know where they are used and placed - this is what the `page` purpose in.
-Each `feature` should consist at least of one page meaning that the feature is presented by the several pages in the UI.
+Each `feature` should consist at least of one page, meaning that the feature is presented by several pages in the UI.

 > Explain the difference between `low level` and `high level` widgets.